Fall 2015 Enrollment

 Millersville delivers an individualized educational approach.
 The university offers large institution resources like competitive programs, quality facilities, and research opportunities.
 But, Millersville also has a teaching style that is close-knit—one that resembles a small school education.
 Students receive more individualized attention, with a student-to-faculty ratio of 21:1.

-Millersville has been cited for its education program, but it does offer a wide range of other academic offerings that include: science and technology, human services, arts, humanities, social sciences, and graduate studies.
+Millersville has been cited for its education program, but it also offers a wide range of other academic offerings that include: science and technology, human services, arts, humanities, social sciences, and graduate studies.
 Faculty incorporate a liberal arts education with a highly collaborative academic experience.

 Clubs within Majors